OSGeo/gdal/gdal/doc/source/drivers/raster/pdf.rst

 -  **EXCLUSIVE_LAYERS=names**: Comma separated list of layer names, such that only one of those layers can be visible at a time.
-This is the behaviour of radio-buttons in a graphical user interface.
+This is the behavior of radio-buttons in a graphical user interface.
 The layer names can come from LAYER_NAME (main raster layer name), EXTRA_RASTERS_LAYER_NAME, EXTRA_LAYER_NAME and OGR_DISPLAY_LAYER_NAMES.